x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/high-availability/ha-changes.md

 ## Reduction in IOPS

-In Exchange 2010, passive database copies have a very low checkpoint depth, which is required for fast failover.
-In addition, the passive copy performs aggressive pre-reading of data to keep up with a 5-megabyte (MB) checkpoint depth.
-As a result of using a low checkpoint depth and performing these aggressive pre-read operations, IOPS for a passive database copy was equal to IOPS for an active copy in Exchange 2010.
+In Exchange 2010, passive database copies have a low checkpoint depth, that is required for fast failover.
+In addition, the passive copy does aggressive pre-reading of data to keep up with a 5 megabyte (MB) checkpoint depth.
+As a result of using a low checkpoint depth and doing these aggressive pre-read operations, IOPS for a passive database copy is equal to IOPS for an active copy in Exchange 2010.

-In Exchange 2013 or later, the system is able to provide fast failover while using a high checkpoint depth on the passive copy (100 MB).
+In Exchange 2013 or later, the system can provide fast failover while using a high checkpoint depth on the passive copy (100 MB).
 Because passive copies have 100-MB checkpoint depth, they've been de-tuned to no longer be so aggressive.
-As a result of increasing the checkpoint depth and de-tuning the aggressive pre-reads, IOPS for a passive copy is about 50 percent of the active copy IOPS.
+As a result of increasing the checkpoint depth and de-tuning the aggressive pre-reads, IOPS for a passive copy are about 50 percent of the active copy IOPS.

 Having a higher checkpoint depth on the passive copy also results in other changes.
 On failover in Exchange 2010, the database cache is flushed as the database is converted from a passive copy to an active copy.
 Starting in Exchange 2013, ESE logging was rewritten so that the cache is persisted through the transition from passive to active.
 Because ESE doesn't need to flush the cache, you get fast failover.